Kravaře

 Kravaře (/cs/; Deutsch Krawarn) is a town in Opava District the Moravian-Silesian Region of the Czech Republic.
 It has about 6,700 inhabitants.
-It is part of the historic Hlučín Region.
+The town is located on the left bank of the Opava River in the historic Hlučín Region.

+Kravaře was founded in the 13th century at the latest, but it became a town only in 1960.
+Among the main landmarks of Kravaře are the Kravaře Castle and the Church of Saint Bartholomew.

 Administrative division

 Kravaře consists of three municipal parts (in brackets population according to the 2021 census):